If you would like to support this site, please consider Donating.

 Comprehensive listing of species and how to grow them.
 Somewhat outdated, it has been replaced in 1992 by a new dictionary (see [200]).

 ].
-Give the plants a protective mulch for at least their first winter outdoors.
+If necessary, give the plants a protective mulch for their first winter outdoors.

 Division in autumn.
 This may be inadvisable due to the plants dislike of root disturbance.